You know, I'm beginning to think all this talk out there about Obama being depressed may well be true.

 The vagina is becoming big business.

-A generation that grew up with more graphic language and sexual images in the media is forgoing the decades-old practice of tiptoeing around it in favor of more open dialogue about it.
+A generation that grew up with more graphic language and sexual images in the media is foregoing the decades-old practice of tiptoeing around it in favor of more open dialogue about it.

-Generation Y people are more relaxed about their bodies, so there's more attention to products that people would have been embarrassed to talk about before, said Deborah Mitchell, the executive director for the Center for Brand and Product Management at the University of Wisconsin Scrual of Business.
+Generation Y people are more relaxed about their bodies, so there's more attention to products that people would have been embarrassed to talk about before, said Deborah Mitchell, the executive director for the Center for Brand and Product Management at the University of Wisconsin screwal of business.

 Part of this trend of women saying, hey, we're not embarrassed to talk about this.